RishitPant/System_Threat_Forecaster/README.md

 # → http://localhost:5000
 ```

-Select any combination of runs and click **Compare** to view metrics side by side across all stages.
+Select any combination of runs across stages and click **Compare** to view metrics side by side.

-The final model is also registered in the **MLflow Model Registry** under the name `Threat_Forecaster`, making it easy to version and promote between stages (Staging → Production) if needed.
+The final model is registered in the **MLflow Model Registry** under `Threat_Forecaster`, enabling version tracking and stage promotion (Staging → Production) if needed.

-> `mlruns/` is auto-generated locally and is excluded from version control via `.gitignore`.
+> `mlruns/` is auto-generated locally and excluded from version control via `.gitignore`.

 ---